platformsh/platformsh-docs/docs/src/dedicated/architecture/deploying.md

 The production branch of your Git repository is designated for production and a `staging` branch is designated for staging.
-Any code merged to those branches automatically triggers a rebuild of the production or staging environment in the Dedicated Cluster.
+Any code merged to those branches automatically triggers a rebuild of the production or staging environment in the {{% names/dedicated-gen-2 %}} cluster.
-Any defined users or environment variables are also propagated to the Dedicated Cluster.
+Any defined users or environment variables are also propagated to the {{% names/dedicated-gen-2 %}} cluster.

-Note that there is no automatic cloning of data from the Dedicated Cluster to the Development Environment the way there is between branches in the Development Environment.
+Note that there is no automatic cloning of data from the {{% names/dedicated-gen-2 %}} cluster to the Development Environment the way there is between branches in the Development Environment.
 Production data may still be replicated to the Development Environment manually.

-Deploys of other branches don't trigger rebuilds of the Dedicated Cluster environments.
+Deploys of other branches don't trigger rebuilds of the {{% names/dedicated-gen-2 %}} cluster environments.

 ## Deployment process

-When deploying to the Dedicated Cluster the process is slightly different than when working with Platform.sh on the Grid.
+When deploying to the {{% names/dedicated-gen-2 %}} cluster the process is slightly different than when working with Platform.sh on the Grid.

 * The new application image is built in the exact same fashion as for Platform.sh Professional.
 * Any active background tasks on the cluster, including cron tasks, are terminated.